 Regulatory requirement is the first.
 If the entity is listed, IFRS is mandatory for consolidated statements.
 No decision to make.

 Stakeholder expectations are the second.
-Banks, investors, and international counterparties may require IFRS for comparability.
+Banks and international counterparties may require IFRS for comparability.
 A Dutch B.V. seeking a bond issue or international debt financing will find that lenders want IFRS financials.
 A local construction company with one bank relationship and Dutch-only operations will not.

-The option to cherry-pick is the fourth factor.
+The fourth factor is the option to cherry-pick.
 Dutch GAAP allows entities to apply certain IFRS standards in full instead of the corresponding DAS, provided the application is consistent.
 The most common example: an entity can apply IFRS 15 (Revenue from Contracts with Customers) in full instead of DAS 270.
 It can apply IFRS 16 (Leases) in full instead of DAS 292.
 It cannot apply IFRS 15 for one revenue stream and DAS 270 for another.
 The choice is all-or-nothing per standard.

 This creates a hybrid framework that shows up on your file more often than you’d expect.
 If the entity has adopted IFRS 16 within Dutch GAAP, you audit leases under IFRS 16 rules while auditing everything else under DAS.
 Document which standards have been adopted and verify consistency.